lindbrook/cholera/docs/notes/references.md

 Terrifying Epidemic – and How it Changed Science, Cities and the Modern World*.
 New York: Liveright.

+Gareth Stedman Jones.
+1971 (2013). *Outcast London: A Study in the Relationship Between Classes in Victorian Society*.
+London: Verso.

 Jill Lepore.
 2020.
 “The Invention of the Police.” *The New Yorker*.
 July 13.